Some activists step up criticism of Shapiro and Kelly as Harris closes in on naming a running mate

 “She’s probably got a thousand people telling her the same thing, you know, of what they think,” Fain said in an interview.
 “And so she’s got to make the decision based off of what she feels is, you know, is best for her.”

-The nonprofit Institute for Middle East Understanding said in a statement that Shapiro “is not the right candidate for the job, and selecting him would be a step in the wrong direction.”
+The nonprofit Institute for Middle East Understanding has been publicly vocal, saying in a statement that Shapiro “is not the right candidate for the job, and selecting him would be a step in the wrong direction.”

 Shapiro, who says he plans to be at Harris’ rally Tuesday in Philadelphia, has aggressively confronted what he views as antisemitism cropping up from pro-Palestinian demonstrations and he has professed solidarity with Israel in its drive to eliminate Hamas as it Israel battles the militants in Gaza.